 Ruth Ozeki is a writer, filmmaker, novice Zen priest, and author of three novels, My Year of Meats, All Over Creation, and A Tale for the Time Being.

 Athena Pappas has been immersed in the study, practice and teaching of yoga since 1989.
 She is a certified Iyengar yoga teacher; her classes emphasize alignment and awareness.
 Athena believes that yoga is a multi-faceted gem, offering skills that inspire practitioners toward experiencing peaceful and contented lives.

 Korin Charlie Pokorny was ordained as a priest by Tenshin Reb Anderson in 1999.
 He practiced as a resident at Tassajara and Green Gulch Farm Zen Center for 12 years.
 Charlie and his partner, Dojin Sarah Emerson, are head priests at Stone Creek Zen Center.
 He also teaches at the Institute of Buddhist Studies.

 Diane Renshaw began Zen practice at Tassajara in 1978, received lay ordination in 1993, and is working with Tassajara on a native plant project.
-Diane lives in the San Francisco Bay Area and is a professional consulting ecologist.

 Cloud Mountain Graham Ross

 Cloud Mountain Graham Ross has been practicing residentially at Tassajara since 2004.
 He was ordained by Ryushin Paul Haller in 2007 and was Shuso (Head Monk) in 2010.
 Graham currently serves as the Ino (Head of the Meditation Hall) at Tassajara and was one of the five people who met the fires at Tassajara in 2008.
 Graham received a 1st degree black belt in 2002 in the Saito Sensei lineage of Aikido.